-A repeated theme in the book is the lack of privacy that those in the public eye suffer, and the unrelenting pressure of being under constant scrutiny.
-From the clothes she wears to her hairdo, to what she says and how she behaves, all are fodder for public discussion.
-You may give thanks after reading this book that you enjoy the freedom of being a non-famous person.
+The book discusses the lack of privacy and the unrelenting pressure of being under constant scrutiny.
+From the clothes she wears to her hairdo, all are fodder for public discussion.
+I gave thanks after reading this book that I enjoy the freedom of being a non-famous person.

 Women trying to balance career and family

-Working mothers will identify with having to juggle the demands of work and having young children at home.
-Cherie Blair is not only the main breadwinner of the family, but has to look after the needs of four children as well as a husband operating under extreme pressure.
-How she accomplishes this is a lesson for other women feeling the same expectation to somehow be Superwoman.
+Working mothers will identify with juggling the demands of work and having young children at home.
+Cherie is the main breadwinner of the family, and has four children and a husband under extreme pressure.
+How she accomplishes this is a lesson for other women.

 Spouses of leaders in society

-It is lonely at the top, and not just for the leader himself but also for the spouse.
-Having a husband busy trying to solve the world’s problems requires spouses of these leaders to be self-sufficient.
-There is also the question of self-identity, of needing to be a person in your own right instead of merely being known as somebody’s wife.
-Cherie Blair hits the nail on the head when she describes her desire for herself and other spouses to be recognised as “having a brain and not just a husband.”
+It is lonely at the top, for the leader himself but also for the spouse.
+Having a husband busy solving the world’s problems requires spouses to be self-sufficient.
+You also need to feel a person in your own right instead of merely somebody’s wife.
+Cherie describes her desire for herself to be recognised as “having a brain and not just a husband.”